dell/omnia/docs/source/Telemetry/Prometheus_k8s.rst

         kubectl patch service prometheus-kube-prometheus-prometheus -n monitoring -p '{"spec": {"type": "NodePort"}}'

-* To access the Prometheus server from any browser, you can use ``<EXTERNAL IP>:9090`` from the ``kube_control_plane``, or ``<Kube Node IP>:<Kube Node port>`` from the ``kube_node``.
+6. To access the Prometheus server from any browser, you can use ``<EXTERNAL IP>:9090`` from the ``kube_control_plane``, or ``<Kube Node IP>:<Kube Node port>`` from the ``kube_node``.

 Visualize the Prometheus metrics using Grafana
 -------------------------------------------------

-* Find the IP address of the Grafana service using ``kubectl get svc -n grafana``
+1. Find the IP address of the Grafana service using ``kubectl get svc -n grafana``

   .. image:: ../images/grafanaIP.png

-* Login to the Grafana UI by connecting to the cluster IP of grafana service obtained above via port 5000, that's ``http://xx.xx.xx.xx:5000/login``
+2. Login to the Grafana UI by connecting to the cluster IP of grafana service obtained above via port 5000, that's ``http://xx.xx.xx.xx:5000/login``

   .. image:: ../images/Grafana_login.png

-* Add the Prometheus data source to Grafana
+3. Add the Prometheus data source to Grafana

   .. image:: ../images/Prometheus_datasource.png

-* Add the Prometheus server URL to the datasource configuration window, for example - ``http://10.50.3.101:9090``
+4. Add the Prometheus server URL to the datasource configuration window, for example - ``http://10.50.3.101:9090``

   .. image:: ../images/Prometheus_datasource2.png

-* Click ``Save & test``.
+5. Click ``Save & test``.
 A green checkbox pops up signifying successful configuration of the Prometheus datasource.

-* From the dashboard menu on the left, create a dashboard with your own settings or import an existing one from `Grafana dashboards <https://grafana.com/grafana/dashboards/>`_.
+6. From the dashboard menu on the left, create a dashboard with your own settings or import an existing one from `Grafana dashboards <https://grafana.com/grafana/dashboards/>`_.
 Set the datasource to ``Prometheus`` while configuring the dashboard.
 For more information on how to import dashboards, `click here <https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/>`_

+7. Click ``Load`` to bring up the Grafana dashboard with the Prometheus metrics.